undrscor/manual_assistant/README.md

 ## Usage

-1. Open a direct message with the bot or mention the bot in a channel where it's been added
+1. Open an assistant thread to chat with the bot
 2. Ask questions about the content in your PDF document
-3. The bot will respond with information extracted from the PDF
+3. The bot will respond with information about the user manual

 ## Troubleshooting

 - Ensure all tokens in the `.env` file are correct
-- Verify the PDF file exists at the project root and is named `user_manual.pdf`
+- Verify the PDF file
 - Check for error messages in the console
 - Make sure your Gemini API key has sufficient quota